Solpadeine

 Solpadeine is the brand name of a range of analgesic medication containing various amounts of paracetamol, ibuprofen, caffeine and codeine, made by Omega Pharma.
 The range was previously made by GlaxoSmithKline, which sold its portfolio of over-the-counter drugs to Omega Pharma in 2012.

-In the United Kingdom there are four different medicines using the Solpadeine name, with no common active ingredient between them.
+In the United Kingdom there are four different medicines using the Solpadeine name, with different active ingredients.
 The range includes: